XENON1T/pax/README.rst

 For other options and a list of command line arguments, please run::

   paxer --help

+For more advanced usage you would want to change the configuration: you can make your own configuration file like so:

 If you want to do something nonstandard, you can create your own configuration file like `my_file.ini`::